Deep Identity-aware Transfer of Facial Attributes: Related work

-Besides face synthesis with attributes, several CNN models have also been developed for other face generation tasks.
-For painting style transfer of head portrait, Selim et al.~\cite{selim2016painting} modified the content loss to balance the contribution of the input photograph and the aligned example painting.
-Gucluturk et al. trained a feed-forward CNN with perceptual loss for sketch inversion.
-The most related work is \cite{yeh2016semantic}, where DCGAN is applied to semantic face inpainting.
-Different from \cite{yeh2016semantic}, our DIAT adopts a two-stage CNN solution, and we propose a DIAT-A model by incorporating adaptive perceptual identity loss with GAN-based attribute loss, making the visual quality by our model much better than that by the related methods \cite{li2016convolutional, yeh2016semantic}.
+Besides, CNNs have also been developed for other face generation tasks.
+For painting style transfer of head portrait, Selim \etal~\cite{selim2016painting} modify the perceptual loss to balance the contribution of the input photograph and the aligned exemplar painting.
+Gucluturk \etal~train a feed-forward CNN with perceptual loss for sketch inversion.
+Yeh \etal \cite{yeh2016semantic} apply DCGAN to semantic face inpainting in an optimization manner.